 Sydney’s Blak Markets aren’t just a place to shop for Aboriginal products.
 Each event is a unique full-scale production, featuring song, dance, bush tucker foods, craft stalls, smoking ceremonies and entertainers, with profits returned to local Aboriginal communities.
-The market also trains and employs Young Aboriginal people in barista, retail, food preparation and supervision who work in the charities pop up coffee, food and retail stores at the markets.
+The market also trains and employs young Aboriginal people in coffee shops, retail, food preparation and supervision.
+The trainees then go on to work in the charity's pop up coffee, food and retail stores at the markets.
 Hosted up to eight time a year, the location often changes.

 The Barangaroo waterfront precinct is located on some of the most expensive real estate in the world, virtually underneath Sydney Harbour Bridge.
 But for decades it was the home of an industrial shipping port, and before that it was a significant location for the local Aboriginal community.
 Barangaroo was a prominent historical Aboriginal figure, and the entire suburb was named in her honour.
 The reserve is a vibrant cultural experience in a powerful, beautiful setting – and all within sight of Sydney Harbour Bridge.
 Take the 90-minute Aboriginal Cultural Tour to explore stories of local Aboriginal history, told to the theme of the city’s changing landscape.
 The guides are also highly knowledgeable about Barangaroo Reserve’s extensive native plant collection; you’ll finish the experience with new respect for the traditional Aboriginal approach to food and medicine.